Food as a vessel of culture, memory, history at Shabbat dinner

 OneTable’s mission to empower young adults to create their own Friday night dinner experiences has led many hosts to connect to their Jewish roots, as well as to discover the flavors of the greater Jewish diaspora.
 Over the last couple of years, many OneTable hosts have held Mizrahi and Sephardi-inspired themed nights that have introduced their guests to Jewish cultures from the Middle East, North Africa and Iran, to name a few.
 Loving what we’ve seen transpire, and honoring our commitment to the full inclusion of all Jewish communities, we are excited to announce that we are partnering with San Francisco-based nonprofit JIMENA: Jews Indigenous to the Middle East and North Africa, to create more spaces for people to share their culture with the community.

 In Israel, November 30th has been designated as an annual, national day of commemoration for Jewish refugees displaced from the Middle East and North Africa in the 20th century.
 In the United States, JIMENA is at the forefront of preserving and sharing Mizrahi and Sephardi culture through traditional celebrations, festivals, lectures, and cultural series, as well as upholding the Day of Commemoration in the Diaspora.
 Through the end of 2017, OneTable and JIMENA want to empower you to create your own experience while taking the opportunity to honor and explore Mizrahi and Sephardi food, history and culture.
-Post a dinner on our platform, invite guests or leave it open to the community, and add this photo as the banner image so guests know they’re coming to a OneTable x JIMENA dinner.
 If you’re interested in a Global Shabbat toolkit, check it out.
 Below are some recipes to help you bring this opportunity and create a space for sharing memories, stories, and recipes with your family and friends.